santoshsharma9757/nikah_forever_assingment/README.md

 ### Packages Used:
 **Provider** <br>
 Used for state management, enabling efficient handling of business logic and UI updates.

 **Pinput** <br>
 Utilized for implementing a customizable and user-friendly PIN input field.

 **Intl** <br>
-Employed for date formatting and internationalization.
+Employed for date formatting and internationalization..
 ### UI and Functionality:
 The UI is structured using PageView for smooth horizontal navigation between different screens.
 State management is efficiently handled using Provider, ensuring seamless UI updates.